boardgameio/boardgame.io/docs/api/Lobby.md

 Returns a room instance.
 Each instance has fields:

-`roomID`: the ID of the game instance.
+`roomID`: the ID of the room instance.

 `players`: the list of seats and players that have joined the game, if any.